-With the hot summer months on the horizon, your clients may be fretting about keeping their landscape lush and green, but remind them that more isn’t always better when it comes to watering.
+With the hot temperatures and dry conditions of summer, your clients may be fretting about keeping their landscape lush and green.
+But remind them that more isn’t always better when it comes to watering.

 Knowing the irrigation requirements of trees, shrubs and vegetable gardens will help ensure they make it through dry conditions during the summer.